 - DISTEMPER (core) – The distemper vaccine can be confusing!
 It is usually a combination vaccine for 4 – 5 diseases and can be seen abbreviated as DHLPP or DHPP.
 Puppies start a series of distemper vaccines around 8 weeks of age, then boosted monthly for 2 – 3 months.
 The vaccine is then boosted 1 year later, then every 3 years like the rabies vaccine.

-- D – distemper: It is a common misconception that the distemper vaccine has something to do with a dog’s temperament but it is actually similar to measles in people.
+- D – distemper: It is a common misconception that the distemper vaccine has something to do with a dog’s temperament, but it is actually similar to measles in people.
 Signs can include nasal discharge and fever but can progress to skin lesions, stomach upset and seizures.
-It is treatable but can be fatal.
+This disease is treatable, but can be fatal.

 - H – hepatitis: Infectious hepatitis is a viral disease in dogs caused by adenovirus and is often fatal.

-- L – leptopsirosis: Leptospirosis is another zoonotic disease (infectious between humans and animals) caused by bacteria that can be found in soil and water.
+- L – leptospirosis: Leptospirosis is another zoonotic disease (contagious between humans and animals) caused by bacteria that can be found in soil and water.
 It is passed through the bodily fluids of infected animals and can be fatal without treatment. ** This component of the distemper vaccine must be boosted annually.